Freedom is the only worthy goal in life.

 Fear is being used against you.

 Not so long ago, we did not have houses.
-We did not had fire to cook at any moment, we didn’t have so many sexual options either.
+We did not have fire to cook at any moment, we didn’t have so many sexual options either.

 Scarcity was the rule.